top of page

 Q. What will it cost me?

-A. If approved the NDIS will pay for the modification and if approved and we have the funding Make Me Mobile pay for the van .
+A. If approved by the NDIS for vehicle modification funding, the NDIS will pay for the modification.
+If you are approved by the Board of MMMC and we have the funding available, Make Me Mobile will pay for the vehicle.
 Anything outside these two parameters we cannot comment on.

 bottom of page